 Audiojungle by Envato is a good site if you are looking for premium content.
 Although they require payment subscriptions, their content is well-liked.
 Since free music tends to be acquired by many, there is a high possibility that your music is also used elsewhere.
 Buying some premium music can help set you apart since you can have access to more unique songs by indie artists.
 Just make sure that you read their terms and conditions carefully as some may feel a bit confusing.

-There are many free and paid options for royalty-free music for your podcast.
+There are many free and paid options for royalty-free music for podcasts.
 Be sure to check out the different sites above and see which site(s) offers the type of music that you’re looking for.

 Think about your brand and what type of style you want to put out there for your listeners when they listen to your podcast.